 This position is full-time and, subject to successful completion of the probationary period, permanent.

 The post is tenable from the start of the 2025/26 academic year or as soon as possible thereafter and applications from those at an early, mid, or advanced career stage are welcome.
-This is a joint appointment with St Antony's College, where the successful candidate will also be appointed to a Non-Tutorial Fellowship and membership of Governing Body.
-Applications are particularly welcomed from women and Black and Minority Ethnic candidates, who are under-represented in academic posts in Oxford.
+This is a joint appointment with St Antony's College, where the appointee will be a member of both OSGA and St Antony's Governing Body and a non-tutorial fellow of the College.